seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-5.md

 ## Exercise 5: Create security configuration and Deploy the security admin configuration

+A security admin configuration contains a set of rule collections.
+Each rule collection contains one or more security admin rules.
+You then associate the rule collection with the network groups that you want to apply the security admin rules to.
+In this exercise you will create security configuration and deploy security admin coniguration.

 In this Exercise, you will have:

   + Task 1: Create security configuration.
   + Task 2: Deploy the security admin configuration.

+### Estimated Timing: 30 minutes

 ### Task 1: Create security configuration

+In this task, you are going to create secuirty configuration for the virtual network manager created on the previous exercise.

 #### Pre-requisites for this task